line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/custom-dsl.md

 ### Serializer

-To render your Model to String, you can implement `JpqlSerializer` and provide it to `RenderContext`.
+Implement `JpqlSerializer` and add it to `RenderContext`  to render your own `Model` to String.

 `JpqlSerializer` provides `JpqlWriter` and `RenderContext` for you to implement rendering.
-From `RenderContext`, you can get `JpqlRenderSerializer`, which can render other model in your Model.
+You can get `JpqlRenderSerializer` from `RenderContext` and use it to render other `Model` in your `Model`.
-And you can also get `JpqlRenderStatement` and `JpqlRenderClause`, which let you know which statement and clause are currently being rendered.
+You can also get `JpqlRenderStatement` and `JpqlRenderClause` from `RenderContext`, which let you know which statement and clause are currently being rendered.
-You can use them to render your Model as String.
+You can use them to render your `Model` as String.

 ```kotlin
 class MyRegexLikeSerializer : JpqlSerializer<MyRegexLike> {